 My eldest daughter calls me a “control freak.”
 I don’t try to be, it’s just that I’m not comfortable asking unpaid people to do too much.
 We need qualified and motivated volunteers but we also need people who are good with volunteers; who understand the vision and can delegate and follow up on assigned tasks.

 SPP has the opportunity to develop its own revenue source through making, selling and distributing products made from the food we grow.
 Through our partnership with St. Louis University’s Department of Nutrition & Dietetics, our students currently bake and sell delicious sweet potato cookies.
 We have consumers ready to buy and vendors (restaurants, coffee shops, gas stations, etc.) who have expressed interest in carrying our cookies.
 I’ve been hesitant to commit until I’m sure we can deliver consistent quantities of professionally baked and packaged products.
 I’m hoping that a major food manufacturer will adopt this vision and/or skilled individuals will commit to teaching our budding entrepreneurs how to package, sell, meet consumer demand and distribute current and new products in a professional and timely manner.

 SWEET POTATO FARMS

 So there you have it; our vision, our challenges and our needs.
 The mission is powerful but I and our small group of fervent supporters can only do so much.
-I will be touching base with certain talented individuals I know, those who have written expressing an interest in getting involved with SPP and those who respond to this missive.
-For the next six months, we will meet, discuss, prepare, restructure and put things in motion before we start recruiting youth for the summer and planting in late May and the 2017 summer program.
+I will be touching base with certain talented individuals I know, those who have written expressing an interest in getting involved and those who respond to this missive.
+For the next six months, we will meet, discuss, prepare, restructure and put things in motion before we start recruiting youth for planting in late May and the 2017 summer program.

 If you feel me, then join me.
 With your donations of money, time and expertise, all things I’ve laid out and more are extremely possible.